 This is not because we lack the power to do so.
 It is not because humans are small and weak; even God cannot make things matter.
 God can make things that matter (but so can humans) but God cannot make the things that he makes matter.
 In the same way, humans can produce some of the things that matter in life (though not all of them and maybe not even the most important of them), but we cannot make these things matter.

 He can also provide states of affairs and experience that are of significant value and such that, in the absence of God, would not be possible.
 For example, God can provide humans with the opportunity to have a meaningful relationship with a perfect being.
 If God does not exist, then such a relationship may not be possible.
 So, God can add meaning to our lives by creating or making possible things that matter a great deal, but God cannot create meaningFirst why is that not enough?
-Why do we need magic mushroom meaning, Secondly can 't God supply it He calls creation Good,who is to say it is not good?
+Why do we need magic mushroom meaning?
+Secondly why can 't God supply it?
+He calls creation Good,who is to say it is not good?
 The creature?
 What does he know?
-Can God create a context which X is meaningful?
-What else is meaningful.
-Some ,may not know the old joke about Wittgenstein.
-Witty ends his lecture by saying "there is no private language, one cannot say "'boo boo boo' and have it mean 'I will go for a walk after dinner if it doesn't rain,'" Two guys go the pub after class.
+Can God create a context in which X is meaningful?
+What else is meaningful?
+There is no private language, one cannot say "'boo boo boo' and have it mean 'I will go for a walk after dinner if it doesn't rain,'" Two guys go the pub after class.
 One says to the other "I say old chap what are you doing after dinner?"
 The other one says "boo boo boo."
 In creating all things God creates a context in which all things have meaning in relation to God and fulfilling his purpose,

 So Jason In his essay "Existentialism is a Humanism" Sartre talks about the difference in existentialism and essentially he uses the analogy of a created object, I think he uses a paper cutter,but an ash try or whatever...
 Some object is made for a given reason the meaning of the object is the function for which it was meant.
 Now Sartre asserts there' s no God we exist first then we decide the meaning of our lives.
 But if there is a God why would meaning not be bestowed by the purpose for which we were created?